The time of year that most of us has anticipated is upon us. Halloween Season. And nothing’s more important than the Halloween Horror Nights Icons.

 It’s very clear fans truly appreciate the nod to the park’s origins and his ability to control movie monsters, which Universal Studios is known for.

-Julian returned to 30 years 30 fears and HHN Icons Captured last year.
+Julian returned to 30 years 30 fears and HHN Icons Captured in 2021.
 As always, please remain seated in the theater and follow all the rules.

 3. Bloody Mary